sdegutis/immaculatalibrary.com/site/data/snippets/2022-01-03-the-wisdom-of-god-explained-and-extolled-in-the-old-testament.md

 >
 > "I am the Lord thy God, that teach thee profitable things, that govern thee in the way that thou walkest."
 [Isaias xlviii.
 17.]
 >
-> "The month of the just," says David, "shall meditate wisdom, and his tongue shall speak judgment."
+> "The mouth of the just," says David, "shall meditate wisdom, and his tongue shall speak judgment."
 [Ps. xxxvi.
 30.]
 >
 > Throughout the one hundred and eighteenth Psalm how frequent is his prayer for this divine wisdom!
 "Blessed art Thou, O Lord: teach me Thy justifications.
 Open Thou my eyes, and I will consider the wondrous things of Thy law.
 Give me understanding, and I will search Thy law; and I will keep it with my whole heart."
 >